spicywebau/craft-embedded-assets/README.md

 ### Whitelist

 This is a list of domains (separated by a new line) that will be preserved when purifying the HTML.
-Purified HTML is found in the `EmbeddedAssetModel::safeHtml` parameter, and is recommended to be used over the `html` parameter.
-Domains in this list will automatically include all subdomains, directories and protocols, so they do not (and should not) be specified.
+Purified HTML is found in the `safeHtml` parameter, and is recommended to be used over the `html` parameter.
+Domains in this list will automatically include all subdomains, directories and protocols, so they do not need to (and should not) be specified.

 It's important to emphasise that this whitelist does not apply to links added through the modal window (all links are